 The Data Set attributes contain specific SDS information such as the data range and applicable scaling factors for the data.
 The LP DAAC data products page provides these details within a concise document for each of the products.
 An HDF-EOS file also contains EOS core metadata essential for EOS search services.
 Any tool that processes standard HDF files can read an HDF-EOS file.
 However, it is difficult for a standard HDF call to interpret HDF-EOS geolocation or temporal information without further knowledge of the file structure.

-The MODIS Science Team decided, early in the mission, to maintain a record of multiple data versions of Aqua- and Terra-derived MODIS products from a unique temporal bracket.
+Early in the mission, the MODIS Science Team decided to maintain a record of multiple data versions of Aqua- and Terra-derived MODIS products from a unique temporal bracket.
 Called the “Golden Month,” it covers 40 days of acquired data and all derived products from August 29, 2002 to October 7, 2002 (2002-241 to 2002-280).
 Several reasons define this choice of acquisition window, which include the following: